-(b) Administer oral sedative agents ((can be administered)) in the treatment setting or ((prescribed)) prescribe for patient dosage prior to the appointment((+)).
-Single oral agent in a dose that is not to exceed the manufacturer's maximum recommended for home use.
+(b) Administer oral sedative agents ((can be administered)) in the treatment setting or ((prescribed)) prescribe for patient dosage prior to the appointment ((+)).
+Single oral agents must be in a dose that is not to exceed the manufacturer's maximum recommended for home use.